luren9/home-server/obsidian/notes/Backup-cluster.md

 To meet our needs the choice is to go with Velero.
 Velero will essentially regularly take snapshots of every pvc in the cluster and send them to an AWS-S3 bucket.

+Velero will only be backing up pvcs and secrets.
+Everything else will have to be rebuilt from the declarative manifests - the GitOps way.
+This means that each disaster recovery will also be a "rebuild" of the entire cluster, which is good to ensure that any odd drift gets removed.
+For this DR process to be less scary, a good process is to try rebuilding the entire cluster every so often, maybe once every year.

+Velero will only back up `PersistentVolumeClaim` , `Secret`, `ConfigMap`

 So the restoration workflow would be:
 1. Rebuild cluster
 2. Apply internal kubernetes manifests in `/kuberentes` folder.